opendata-for-all/wapiml/README.md

 1. Open the perspective *Papyrus*.
 2. Right-click on the generated UML model and select *New -> Papyrus Model*.
-4. Follow the steps in the wizard to initialize a Class diagram (keep everything as predefined except in the *Initializtion information* step where you should check *Class Diagram* as the Respresentation kind).
+4. Follow the steps in the wizard to initialize a Class diagram (keep everything as predefined except in the *Initialization information* step where you should check *Class Diagram* as the Respresentation kind).
-5. Drag-and-drop the UML elements from the *Model Expoler* into the editor.
+5. Drag-and-drop the UML elements from the *Model Explorer* into the editor.
 6. Align and arrange the layout as you prefer.
 7. Save.